Acquired: Signed as a free agent on Oct. 13, 2010.

 2011: Nichols began the season on the 1-game injured list and was placed on the 9-game injured list midway through the season.

-2010: Nichols was on the Eskimo Practice Roster.
+2010: Nichols spent the season on the Eskimo practice roster.

-Career: Nichols attended training camp with the Dallas Cowboys as a free agent and appeared in two pre-season games recording 10 completions in 16 attempts for 81 yards and two interceptions.
-He was released on Aug.
-19th.
+Pro: Nichols attended training camp with the Dallas Cowboys in 2010 as a free agent and appeared in two pre-season games recording 10 completions in 16 attempts for 81 yards and two interceptions.